bhagatsaurabh/openchat-functions/README.md

 <br />

+#### Firebase helper functions for OpenChat

-A scheduled firebase function running daily to delete users registered anonymously after 30 days of user creation.
+- `delete-anonymous-users` - Scheduled function to delete anonymous users older than 30 days.
+- `delete-message` - Callable HTTP function to validate message deletion after it has been delivered to all group members.